kedro-org/kedro-plugins/kedro-datasets/kedro_datasets_experimental/opik/README.md

 - `dataset_name`, `filepath`, `sync_policy`, `metadata` constructor params
 - Local file format (item schema is identical)
 - Context nodes that don't interact with the evaluation dataset
-- Sync semantics: `local` re-inserts from local file on every load (content-hash dedup); `remote` fetches as-is
+- Sync semantics: `local` re-inserts from local file on every load (upsert-by-ID: UUID v7 items update in-place, non-UUID items create new rows each sync); `remote` fetches as-is

 ### Known limitations

 - **`metadata` is local-only**: Opik's `create_dataset()` does not accept a `metadata` argument.
 The `metadata` param is stored and returned by `_describe()` but is not propagated to the remote dataset (unlike Langfuse, which passes it through).
 - **No snapshot versioning**: Opik does not support pinning `load()` to a historical snapshot.
 The `version` param from `LangfuseEvaluationDataset` has no Opik equivalent.
-- **UUID v7 `id` values are stable remotely; all others are not**: If a local item's `id` is a valid UUID v7, it is forwarded to Opik and the remote row keeps that identity.
-Opik requires UUID v7 for item IDs — human-readable strings, UUIDs of other versions (e.g. v4), `None`, and empty values are all stripped before upload.
-Opik auto-generates a UUID v7 in those cases, so those rows will not have a stable remote identity across syncs.
+- **UUID v7 `id` values are forwarded; Opik upserts by item ID**: If a local item's `id` is a valid UUID v7, it is passed to Opik's `create_or_update` API, which upserts by item ID — the first sync creates the remote row; subsequent syncs update that same row in-place (content changes replace the row; unchanged content is a no-op).
+Items without a valid UUID v7 `id` have it stripped before upload; Opik auto-generates a new UUID v7 each sync, so those items create a new remote row on every sync, even when the content is unchanged.

 ### Support